binaryage/blog/_posts/2010-09-27-totalfinder-birthday-launch.md

 #### New documentation

-There is a new <a href="http://totalfinder.binaryage.com">documentation section</a> on the site which should answer your questions about new release and licensing options.
+There is a new <a href="http://totalfinder.binaryage.com/documentation">documentation section</a> on the site which should answer your questions about the new release and licensing options.

-And please report any troubles and annoyances with the site, payment system and such.
+And please report here any troubles and annoyances with the site, payment system and such.
 You know, I'm doing a commercial launch for the first time and as you can imagine my last few days were pretty busy.